 4. Mount the Cameras

-- For best coverage, install 7–10 feet above the ground.
+For optimal coverage, install 7–10 feet above the ground.

 5. Run and Secure Cables

-- Use clips or ties to keep cables neat and out of the way.
+Use clips or ties to keep cables organized and secure.

 6. Connect and Power Up